 Parents are expected to: Schools are expected to: Academy trustees and governing bodies are expected to: Local authorities are expected to: Not applicable.
-Proactively use data to identify cohorts Regularly review attendance data with, or at risk of, low attendance and help school leaders focus and develop strategies to support support on the pupils who need it.
+Proactively use data to identify cohorts with, or at risk of, low attendance and develop strategies to support them.
+Work with other schools in the local area and the local authority to share effective practice where there are common barriers to attendance.
 Regularly review attendance data and help school leaders focus support on the pupils who need it.
-Track local attendance data to prioritise support and unblock area wide attendance barriers where c Work with other schools in the local area and the local authority to share effective practice where there are common barriers to attendance. they impact numerous schools.
+Track local attendance data to prioritise support and unblock area wide attendance barriers where they impact numerous schools.